-In last week’s blog we looked at how best to communicate a redundancy to affected staff.
+In our previous blog we looked at how best to communicate a redundancy and consult with affected employees.
 In this, the third and final part of our blog series, we consider the next stage of the redundancy process.
 How do you best support the employee leaving the business, as well as take care of the employees left behind?

 But first let’s address one question – why is this important?
 Well to answer this, consider it in a different way – what could happen if the redundancy notification is handled badly?
 Worst case scenario is that you make a costly mistake, potentially exposing the business to a costly unfair dismissal case.
 But this isn’t just about doing the things the legal way, it’s also about doing them the right way.
 Employees whose roles are made redundant want to feel that the decision was made carefully, with care and thought going into the decision, and that the business did everything they could to find them suitable employment within the organisation.
 These people will remember how they were treated by this business, and they won’t hesitate to tell other people in the industry about their experience; whether it be good, bad or very very ugly.
 On top of all the other work that comes with executing a redundancy, the last thing you want is having someone leave the business feeling mistreated, resentful and angry.